decentraland/ipfs-node/readme.md

 	$ mkdir ~/ipfs-node

 Run `./deploy.sh`.
 You'll need a .pem file for the ec2 in the parent of this folder.
+You may get some errors from forever on first deploy but should deploy cleanly a second time.